-ART, GRADES 10, 11, 12 (VIAR2S), (VIAR3S), (VIAR4S)
+ART, GRADES 10, 11, 12 (VIAR2S), (VIAR3S), (VIAR4S & VA1R4S - SPECIAL TOPICS 1 AND 2 FOR GRADE 12)

 All units are taught in a sequential manner and begin with exercises introducing the student to the techniques and concepts behind the assignment.
 Units may include: idea development, thematic work using drawing, painting (acrylic and watercolour), ceramics (pottery and sculpture), sculpture (various media) and design.
-Art history is brought in with regard to its relationship to each unit.
-1.0 credit each
+Exploration, play and student voice are strongly ingrained in each unit to encourage creativity and innovation.
+Contemporary andtraditional art history is brought in with regard to its relationship to each unit to enrich student learning.
+The Visual Arts Program extends beyond credit attainment to include other opportunities such as Art Club, Mural Making and other Workshop based learning